leandroroser/chunkR/README.md

 <br/><br/><br/><br/><br/><br/>
 This package allows to read large data tables in chunks, using a fast C++ backend.
-ChunkR can import text files as data frames (with automatic column type detection option) or matrices.
+Text files can be imported as data frames (with automatic column type detection option) or matrices.
 The program is designed to be simple and user-friendly.

 chunkR is based on three basic functions: chunker, to create a connection to a text file; next_chunk() to read the next chunk, and get_table() to retrieve the corresponding data chunk.